NachoPal/DChallenge/README.md

 # What my project does?
 DChallenge is a Ethereum based Dapp where people can participate in different challenges/contests and submit videos to prove they have completed them.
 At the end, a winner will be chosen among all participants.
 There is an app's owner/admin in charge of creating and launching new challenges.
 Challenges are formed by a thumbnail, summary, description and an entry fee in Wei units.
-In addition, every challenge will go through three different status, **OPEN**, **ONGOING**, and **CLOSED**.
+In addition, every challenge will go through three different states, **OPEN**, **ONGOING**, and **CLOSED**.
 These periods are defined by two storage variables based on Unix epoch time: `openTime` and `closeTime`. **OPEN** is the period of time between challenge creation and `openTime`, **ONGOING** the period between `openTime` and `closeTime`, and **CLOSED** the period from `closeTime` onwards.

-## OPEN status
+## OPEN
 Users can participate in the challenge.
 For doing that they need first to login with uPort and pay the entry fee.

-## ONGOING status
+## ONGOING
 Only users that signed in the challenge are allowed to submit a video.
 To prevent users from sending old videos that were not recorded during this period, or videos that they do not own, I developed a trusted timestamping and ownership proof system.

 When the user wants to record a video to be submitted, a 4 digits **CODE** which is updated every 30 seconds (around 2 blocks) is shown.
 The first thing the user will have to say on camera is the **CODE**, after that no cuts are allowed to avoid video editions.
 The **CODE** along with the video's length will prove that it was recorded at certain time and by the user that claims to be the owner.